Adil-Moukafih/ai-salama/README.md

 SALAMA is a groundbreaking AI prototype transforming surveillance systems through intelligent monitoring and alerts.
 Leveraging the unparalleled detection speed of **YOLO11** and the advanced contextual understanding of **LLaMA 3.2 Vision**, SALAMA enhances railway safety by detecting risks in real-time and ensuring proactive safety measures.

+SALAMA is an AI prototype designed to improve surveillance systems with intelligent monitoring and alerts.
+By combining YOLO11's fast detection capabilities with LLaMA 3.2 Vision's contextual understanding, it aims to enhance railway safety by identifying risks in real-time and enabling proactive safety measures.
+Currently in its prototype phase, SALAMA represents a step towards smarter and safer railway operations.

 ---

 ## 🚀 Getting Started